(Photo Credit: The Daily Pennsylvanian)

 But athletes, support staff and others are using that anthem time to protest.

 In ways, it seems to me so innocuous - and also, only a gesture.

 "I'm going to continue to stand with the people that are being oppressed," Kaepernick said back in August.
 "To me, this is something that has to change.
 When there's significant change and I feel that flag represents what it's supposed to represent, and this country is representing people the way that it's supposed to, I'll stand."

-When I read his justification of his "protest", and was immediately irritated.
+When I read his justification of his "protest", I was immediately irritated.

-But Kaepernick had an opportunity to further clarify his responses, and did, albeit not in a sound-bite sort of way.
-But it made me ask: What do you propose to do?
+To be fair, Colin Kaepernick had an opportunity to further clarify his responses, and did, albeit not in a sound-bite sort of way.
+But it also made me ask: What do you propose to do?

 At the same time, these protests have spread.